Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Encryption at rest: Data stored on an employee’s laptop should be encrypted so that if the device is stolen, the thief can’t access the files.
 Full-disk encryption (like BitLocker on Windows or FileVault on Mac) is standard.
 Application-level encryption for sensitive files adds a second layer.

 Data loss prevention (DLP): Technical controls that prevent sensitive data from leaving authorized systems.
 DLP can block email attachments containing credit card numbers, prevent USB drives from being connected to company devices, or flag when large amounts of data are being downloaded.
-DLP doesn’t prevent all data loss, but it catches careless mistakes and raises friction for deliberate theft.
+DLP doesn’t prevent all data loss, but it’ll catch careless mistakes and raise friction for deliberate theft.

 The Role of Managed IT Services and Continuous Monitoring